notbd/Ikalendar2/README.md

 # Website

 [ikalendar.app](https://ikalendar.app) is the official website for ikalendar2.
-This site is built with VitePress and deployed on Vercel.
+The site is built with VitePress and deployed on Vercel.

 Source code of the website is located [here](https://github.com/notbd/Ikalendar2/tree/main/docs) within the `/docs` directory under the current repo.

+# Archives

+Early versions of ikalendar2 was archived in a [separate repository](https://github.com/notbd/ikalendar-2-archived).
+The reason for a new repo at the time was due to the need for a major refactoring, as well as implementing more robust coding practices and standards.

 # Privacy

 ikalendar2 does not collect any data about the user or upload any information.
-Privacy policy can be found [here](https://ikalendar.app/privacy-policy).
+Here's the link to the [Privacy Policy](https://ikalendar.app/privacy-policy).

 # License